XFactor-Consultants/Pluralsight-Query-Elasticsearch-Data-with-ES-QL/README.md

 -Familiarize yourself with basics of the site: we'll be spending most time in 'Elastisearch -> discover', but we'll also use DevTools(the gear icon) to set up our data.

+-It's good to have python3 installed to generate fresh datasets, as well as some command line experience.
+You can also use the provided files, but set the timeframe setup in the ESQL editor to a large amount of time(look at the timestamps in the data files and base it off that.
+Python setup highy reccomended!)

 ---

 ## Step 1 — Create the `logs-web` index